 The main causes of brain fog are stress, lack of sleep, hormonal changes, poor diet, and certain medical conditions.

-However, it is important to learn meditation properly.
-Studies show that a proper meditation training program is the best way to benefit from meditation.
-Why not contact me today and book a meditation lesson with me.
+However, it is important to learn to meditate properly.
+Studies show that a proper meditation training program is the best way to benefit from the practice.

 “My goal is to provide the most authentic meditation sessions so you can harness the power of your own mind for personal transformation” – Paul Harrison